front-end-foundations/4-flex-menu/readme.md

 ## Dynamic Pages

-Add the following after the head tag in the HTML:
+Add the following after the header in the HTML:

 ```html
 <article></article>